 Lower back pain is exceedingly common and, in the vast majority of cases, it clears up on its own without treatment.
-However, occasionally it can be more serious.
+However, occasionally it can be a symptom of something more serious.
 At the upper lumbar region of the spinal canal, the nerves of the pelvis and legs branch out from the end of the spinal cord in a 'horse's tail' effect.
-Anything that causes a narrowing of the spinal canal at this level resulting in a compression of this particular bundle of nerves is classed as cauda equina syndrome (CES).
+Anything that causes a narrowing of the spinal canal in this area - resulting in a compression of this particular bundle of nerves - is classed as cauda equina syndrome (CES).

-These nerves are particularly susceptible to injury; particularly those supplying the bladder and bowel, and the most usual cause of CES is a prolapsed (slipped) disc.
-Other causes include:
+These nerves are susceptible to injury, particularly those supplying the bladder and bowel.
+The most common cause of CES is a prolapsed (slipped) disc, but other causes may include:

 - Damage during surgery